tiry/TestRoom/ReadMe.md

 This module uses `Nuxeo-platform-importer` to generate the random room tree.

-## About REST API
+## Using and Extending REST API

 The standard Nuxeo Rest API can be used to manipulate content :

      GET http://127.0.0.1:8080/nuxeo/api/v1/id/d75cae39-4a14-43e2-b88a-597c21ba2988

      GET http://127.0.0.1:8080/nuxeo/api/v1/path/youpla

+### Retrieving extract data

 This module also contribute a Content Enricher so that when retrieveing a room, you can also retrieve the full room structure :

      GET http://127.0.0.1:8080/nuxeo/api/v1/path/youpla
      X-NXenrichers.document roomStructure